kyma-project/kyma/docs/01-overview/main-areas/ui/ui-01-GUI.md

 title: Busola - Kyma Dashboard
 ---

+Kyma uses Busola as a simple, user-friendly dashboard that provides a graphical interface for administrative and development purposes.
+You can use it to keep an overview of your cluster, and to develop and maintain your deployments.

 Busola is a web-based UI for managing resources within Kyma or any Kubernetes cluster.
 It consists of separate micro frontend applications managed by the Luigi framework.

 Busola has a dedicated Node.js backend, which is a proxy for a [Kubernetes API server](https://kubernetes.io/docs/concepts/overview/components/#kube-apiserver).